-This 73.5773.61- acre portion of an underutilized site is located along Richardson Bay in a residential setting.
+This 73.61 acre portion of an underutilized site is located along Richardson Bay in a residential setting.
 Current uses include student dormitories, a playing field, instructional buildings, and a chapel; however, large parts of the site are undeveloped.
-The Countywide Plan land use designation is Multi-Family-2 (1-4 du/acunits per acre) and there is an approved master plan with un-extinguished entitlements for 93 multi-family units for students or faculty.
-The master plan has received an extension per the request of the property owner so that they may continue to pursue development of this site and the zoning is RMP-2.74: AH (Residential Multiple Planned, 2.74 units per acre, Affordable Housing Combined District).
+The Countywide Plan land use designation is Multi-Family 2 (1-4 units per acre) and the zoning is RMP-2.74:AH (Residential Multiple Planned, 2.74 units per acre, Affordable Housing Combined District).
 The AH district allows up to 60 units of affordable housing development on 2 acres of the site.

-A previous application was withdrawn; however the owner continues to pursue development opportunities on the site.
 The assessor's parcels are under single ownership.
 If affordable housing is considered, funding opportunities could include the Workforce Housing Trust Fund, or other local sources such as CDBG, HOME and the Housing Trust.

-Site #13 441 Drake Avenue (Marin City Community Development)
+441 Drake Avenue (Marin City Community Development)

-This 3.874.06-acre site is within a residential neighborhood and located near transit, schools and services, including a senior center, community center and a park.
-It is owned by a non-profit Community Development Corporation who uses the existing historic home, carriage house, and driveway accesses for their offices and service areas.
-They are interested currently talking with local non-profits to explore opportunities for in adding housing to the site.
+This 4.06-acre site is within a residential neighborhood and located near transit, schools, and services, including a senior center, community center, and a park.
+It is owned by a nonprofit Community Development Corporation that uses the existing historic home, carriage house, and driveway accesses for their offices and service areas.
+They are interested in adding housing to the site.

-The Countywide Plan land use designation is Multi-fFamily 2 (1-4 units per acre), and zoning is Residential Multiple-Family Planned, (4.2 units per acre) and Affordable Housing Combining District.
-Because of the existing uses and environmental site constraints, it could accommodate approximately 150 units of affordable housing.
+The Countywide Plan land use designation is Multi-Family 2 (1-4 units per acre), and zoning is Residential Multiple Planned (4.2 units per acre) and Affordable Housing Combining District.
+Because of the existing uses and environmental site constraints, it could accommodate 15 units of housing.
 Development of a rental project on the perimeter of this site would require further site analysis and design review.